2021 San Diego State Aztecs football team

 The 2021 San Diego State Aztecs football team represented San Diego State University in the 2021 NCAA Division I FBS football season.
 The Aztecs were led by head coach Brady Hoke in the second season of his second stint as head coach and played their home games at Dignity Health Sports Park in Carson, California.
 They competed as members of the West Division of the Mountain West Conference.

-Previous season

-In a season initially canceled and then later reinstated due to the ongoing COVID-19 pandemic, the Aztecs finished the 2020 season 4–4, 4–2 in Mountain West play to finish fourth place.
-The school announced the team would not accept a bowl bid.